The Board of Trustees

-Board members are appointed by the United Nations Secretary-General, in consultation with the Presidents of the General Assembly and the Economic and Social Council.
+The Board is composed of a small, yet highly diverse group of distinguished trustees who are appointed by the United Nations Secretary-General in consultation with the President of the General Assembly and the President of the Economic and Social Council.
+Trustees are eligible for a maximum of two consecutive, three-year terms.

 Ambassador Alexey Borodavkin is Permanent Representative of the Russian Federation to the United Nations Office and other International Organizations in Geneva, and Permanent Representative to the Conference of Disarmament.
 Ambassador Borodavkin has a long-standing diplomatic career in the Russian Foreign Service.
 Prior to his present assignment which he has occupied since December 2011, Ambassador Borodavkin served as Deputy Minister of Foreign Affairs and was responsible for relations with Asian countries and multilateral cooperation in Asia and the Pacific from 2008 to 2011.
 Previous assignments include Ambassador and Permanent Representative of the Russian Federation to the Organization for Security and Cooperation in Europe (2008-2011); Ambassador of the Russian Federation to the Slovak Republic (2002-2004); Director, Fourth CIS Department (1998-1999); and Minister-Counselor, Embassy of the Russian Federation in the Kingdom of Thailand (1993-1997).
 Ambassador Borodavkin holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.
 He is married with three sons.